 PROJECT LEAD SERVICE / TIMESCALE FOCUS OF PROJECT(s) QUALITATIVE BENEFITS OC1.
-Fit for the Future Housing Services Multiple phases to be completed March 2022 - Phase 1 Changing our culture, developing and empowering our leaders and employees.
-Our 'customer experience' will be regarded as more innovative, responsive, trusted and ambitious as we get it right for our customers through our culture.
-Services Multiple phases to be completed Changing our ways of working.
-Developing & implementing a communication plan to improve how we More of our employees are proud to work for Falkirk Council with satisfaction results recognised in future employee surveys.
-More of our employees to work flexibly and be empowered to deliver services to our customers, and use effective leadership skills to support our workforce.
-We have reduced absence and overtime rates and we are a smaller organisation and our roles have changed in line with modern working practices 0 1/ 00/ 10 We communicate with our stakeholders and employees using fit for purpose, modern & digital communication channels to enable 2-way feedback and consultation.
-We have a modern, fit for purpose industrial relations partnership model to enable effective collective bargaining arrangements, communication, engagement and consultation.
+Fit for the Future Corporate & Housing Services Multiple phases to be completed March 2022 - Phase 1 31/03/18 Changing our culture, developing and empowering our leaders and employees.
+Changing our ways of working.
+Developing & implementing a communication plan to improve how we communicate with stakeholders and our employees.
+Improving our industrial relations partnerships.
+Our 'customer experience' will be regarded as more ambitious as we get it right for our customers through More of our employees are proud to work for Fall recognised in future employee surveys.
+More of ou empowered to deliver services to our customers, a support our workforce.
+We have reduced absence and overtime rates and w roles have changed in line with modern working pract We communicate with our stakeholders and employ digital communication channels to enable 2-way feed We have a modern, fit for purpose industrial rela effective collective bargaining arrangements, consultation.